infoshareacademy/jfdzr3-projects-cheater-games/README.md

 ### Marcin Tomkiewicz

-Marcin was responsible for the overall vision of the game, the creation of the administration panel and the race selection page, as well as for the development of the user's fights with opponents and the armory.
+Marcin was responsible for the overall vision of the game, the creation of the administration panel and the race selection page, as well as for the feature which generates and shows extra quality weapons obtained during succesfull huntings.

 [Email ](marc.tomk@gmail.com)
 [GitHub ](https://github.com/MarcinTomkiewicz)